Finance calculators

 Trip Type: Choose "Round Trip" if you are driving to your destination and back, or "One Way" if you are only going in one direction.

-Distance Unit: Pick "Miles" if you want to work in miles and gallons, or "Kilometers" if you prefer kilometers and liters.
+Distance Unit: Pick "Miles" if you measure distance in miles or "Kilometers" if you use the metric system.
+This also changes fuel units to gallons or liters.

-Input Mode: Select "Location" to pick a starting city and ending city from the list, or select "Manual Distance" to type in the exact number of miles or kilometers yourself.
+Input Mode: Select "Location" to pick a starting point and ending point from a list of cities, or choose "Manual Distance" to type in the exact number of miles or kilometers yourself.

-Trip Distance: In manual mode, type the one-way distance of your trip.
-If you chose round trip, the calculator will double it for you automatically.
+Trip Distance: When using Manual Distance mode, type in the one-way distance of your trip.
+If you selected Round Trip, the calculator will double this number for you automatically.

 Vehicle Year, Make, Model, and Trim: Select your car's year, brand, model, and trim level.
-This auto-fills your fuel efficiency and tank size so you do not have to look them up yourself.
+The calculator will look up your vehicle's fuel efficiency and tank size so you do not have to search for them yourself.

-City MPG and Highway MPG: These fields show your vehicle's fuel efficiency for city streets and highways.
-They fill in automatically when you pick a vehicle, but you can change them if you know your car's real-world numbers.
+City MPG and Highway MPG: These fields show your car's fuel efficiency in the city and on the highway.
+They fill in automatically when you pick a vehicle, but you can change them if your car gets different mileage.
+You can also use our Gas Mileage Calculator to determine your real-world MPG based on actual fill-ups.

-Tank Size: This is how many gallons or liters your fuel tank holds.
-It auto-fills based on your vehicle selection but can be edited if needed.
+Tank Size: This is how much fuel your gas tank holds in gallons or liters.
+It fills in automatically but can be edited if needed.

-Gas Price per Gallon: Enter the current price you expect to pay for gas.
-You can use your local price or a national average.
+Gas Price per Gallon (or Liter): Enter the current price you expect to pay for gas.
+Check local gas stations or a fuel price website to get an up-to-date number.

-Passengers (to split cost): Enter the number of people sharing the fuel cost.
-The calculator divides the total gas cost evenly among all passengers to show each person's share.
+Passengers (to Split Cost): Enter the number of people sharing the fuel cost.
+The calculator divides the total gas cost evenly among all passengers to show what each person owes.

 What Is a Gas Cost Calculator?